imny94/CSE-Programming-Assignment-1/README.md

 have yet to be met.

-This will thus allow the program to only allow processes whose dependencies have been made to be executed. process regarding the status of the parent process of the current node, the current process will b
+This will thus allow the program to only allow processes whose dependencies have been made to be executed.